ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

 # Helm Charts for webMethods

 This is a public Helm charts repo to have all the webMethods product deployments charts in 1 place...
+Make sure you read the "IMPORTANT: Charts and App Version Compatibilities" section below...

 ## Install the Chart Repo